What Is Siliq (brodalumab)?

 Last updated: March 2023

-Siliq is a prescription treatment for moderate to severe plaque psoriasis in adults who are candidates for systemic therapy or phototherapy, and whose disease has not responded to (or stopped responding to) other systemic therapies.
-Siliq is a biologic therapy manufactured by Valeant Pharmaceuticals, and it targets interleukin-17 receptor A (IL-17RA), a key target in the inflammatory pathway.1
+Siliq® is a prescription treatment for moderate to severe plaque psoriasis in adults who are candidates for systemic therapy or phototherapy, and whose disease has not responded to (or stopped responding to) other systemic therapies.
+Siliq is a biologic therapy.
+It targets interleukin-17 receptor A (IL-17RA), a key target in the inflammatory pathway.1

 What are the ingredients in Siliq?

 The active ingredient in Siliq is brodalumab, which comes in an injectable form.1